huntdatacenter/docs/docs/coordination/risk/README.md

 Residual risks needs to be reduced or accepted.
 We call the individual that have the authority to accept such residual risks on behalf of your data and/or organization "risk owner".

+## Risk resources

+See the [resources](/riskmanagement/resources) section for link to our public security and privacy resources that may support your risk assessment.

 ## Data Protection Impact Assessment (DPIA)